cwperry/mighty90-v2/content/history/chapter-15-mog-mog.md

 +++

 {{< figure src="/images/1945_01_28_astoria_sailors_board_lci.jpg"
-           caption="USS ASTORIA sailors load aboard LCI (G)-463 for a brief liberty at Mog Mog fleet recreation center in Ulithi Atoll on 28 January 1945." attr="photo taken by and courtesy of Herman Schnipper"
+           caption="USS *Astoria* sailors load aboard LCI (G)-463 for a brief liberty at Mog Mog fleet recreation center in Ulithi Atoll on 28 January 1945." attr="photo taken by and courtesy of Herman Schnipper"
 >}}

 26 January 1945
-USS ASTORIA and the Fast Carrier Task Force entered Ulithi Anchorage in the afternoon.
+USS *Astoria* and the Fast Carrier Task Force entered Ulithi Anchorage in the afternoon.

 No time was lost in distributing overdue mail which the men eagerly hauled aboard.
 Movies were shown that evening.
 Beginning the next morning, groups of sailors were granted brief one-day liberty.
 They packed aboard transports and headed across the anchorage for the Fleet Recreation Area at Mog Mog, an island on the northernmost end of the atoll.

 {{< figure src="/images/1945_01_28_lci_loaded_with_recreation_party.jpg"
-           caption="LCI (G)-463 loaded with a recreation party of ASTORIA sailors headed for Mog Mog fleet recreation center on 28 January 1945." attr="photo taken by and courtesy of Herman Schnipper"
+           caption="LCI (G)-463 loaded with a recreation party of *Astoria* sailors headed for Mog Mog fleet recreation center on 28 January 1945." attr="photo taken by and courtesy of Herman Schnipper"
 >}}